 The Hodder's have Italian and Carniolan bees.
 The bees summer in Boulder and Farson, Wyoming.
 They will then spend three months in winter storage in Blackfoot, Idaho.
 In late January they go into almond pollination in Northern California.
 And finally, the bees are moved to Oregon before coming back home to Farson. .

-The Producers of Goat's Milk
+The Producer of Traditional Family Farms' Goat's Milk

 Megan is a native of Farson, Wyoming.
 Her and her husband, Michael, have a daughter named Kaylie.
 Megan is an amazing Veterinarian and Farson is lucky to have her.

 Wind River Kinders started in 2018.
 Megan wanted a breed of goat that was easy to handle and was efficient with food.
 She ended up choosing the Kinder (German for kid) because of their mid size, dual purpose nature and their high butterfat tasty milk.
 She has a small herd sourced from excellent breeders across the country.
 They are fed alfalfa hay from the Eden Valley and supplemented with grain from Idaho.

 The Producer of Traditional Family Farms' Homemade Breads and Desserts